 Incorporating an eye-catching ceiling fixture in your apartment will direct attention upwards and trick the eye into perceiving your apartment as bigger than it actually is.
 This will make your space feel less clumped-in and more vibrant.

 And since ceiling fixtures can also act as light sources, their illumination will brighten up your room.
 That, however, doesn’t mean that you should nix all other sources of light.
 Ceiling fixtures won’t be adequate as standalone space brighteners if they aren’t complemented by other light sources.
+Just make sure you use a lighting supplier that is reputable like VONN lighting as these are not items to buy cheap.

 4. Careful When Choosing Lampshades